 In freshly baked buns, meat ground on site and triple cooked fries lies the secrets to great burgers.
 The concept of this restaurant has caught on quickly, and the burger chain has already opened its doors in Denmark.
 A second international shop has just opened in Hamburg, Germany.

 “We look forward to coming to Germany, and think that there’s a demand for a a concept like ours,” said Kaj Fagerholm, responsible for the restaurants’ new locations, in June.

 The Michelin guide has highlighted this restaurant with the Bib Gourmand marking, which awards its exceptionally good food at a moderate price.
 The modern Asian restaurant aims to combine a fresh palate with a modern ambiance.

 In 2015, owner and operator of Farang in Helsinki Matti Wikberg described the restaurant as “a concept that is strong enough to be taken anywhere.”

 “Obviously there are plenty of interesting cities: London, New York, Sydney.
 Right now they are ideas, but everything else has started just from ideas.”

 Considering itself as a participant in a changing nutritional culture, this reggstaurant describes itself as delicious, smart and responsible.
 The reggstaurant selects its eggs from chickens that roam free all year round, and it has developed a vegan version of scrambled eggs.
-Its first international location will be launched be in cooperation with Forenom Aparthotel in Stockholm.
+Its first international location will be launched in co-operation with Forenom Aparthotel in Stockholm.